TypeStrong/fork-ts-checker-webpack-plugin/README.md

 - **useTypescriptIncrementalApi** `boolean`:
   If true, the plugin will use incremental compilation API introduced in TypeScript 2.7.
 Defaults to `true` when working with TypeScript 3+ and `false` when below 3.
 The default can be overridden by directly specifying a value.
+  Don't use it together with VueJs enabled - it's not supported yet.

 - **measureCompilationTime** `boolean`:
   If true, the plugin will measure the time spent inside the compilation code.
 This may be useful to compare modes,